sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 - load all code into MRI
 - use runtime introspection to see what classes exist & what methods they define
-- store those definitions in a shim file
+- store those definitions in a external file
-- substract set of files that Sorbet sees from this shim file
+- substract set of files that Sorbet sees from this external file

 ---